theno/fabsetup/README.md

 __fabsetup__ is somehow like a Thermomix for linux setup recipies: The tasks are the programs of the Thermomix and tell it what to do.
 The __[Howtos](./howtos "cookbook")__ are the cookbook, each howto stands for a recipe.
-The recipes are easy and short.
+The recipes are easy and short (cf. [Thermomix-Breirezepte](https://github.com/theno/Breirezepte)).
 Sometimes, you don't like a recipe and want to cook your own meal or you would like to make custom additions.
 This works with [`fabsetup_custom`](./howtos/fabsetup_custom.md).